laguirresalazar/laguirresalazar.github.io/_pages/about.md

 Welcome to my home page!

-I am currently a Limited Term Assistant Professor at Lakehead University, Georgian-Barrie Campus.
+I am currently a Visiting Assistant Professor at Texas A&M Corpus Christi.

 My research interests include Pattern formation in the Calculus of Variations and PDEs both theoretically and computationally, and